 Southern Michigan is blessed with beautiful natural areas, rich productive soil, and deep historical roots.
 The ultimate story of undeveloped and unprotected land is yet to be written.
 Through careful planning and prudent protection, we can ensure that what is precious and unique in our community is never lost.
 Productive family farms, stretches of wild land, and stunning scenic highways all contribute to a healthy local economy.
 Land that is conserved, not paved or developed, contributes to cleaner air, cleaner water, and healthier soil.

 Please contact our land protection staff with your questions.
-Call Robin Burke at 734-302-5263 or send us an email.
+Call Susan LaCroix at 734-302-5263 or send us an email.

 A conservation agreement is an extension of the care you’ve given your land.